SFA contacts Corsie to clarify abuse claims

 Last updated on .From the section Women's Football

-The Scottish FA has contacted Scotland captain Rachel Corsie to clarify allegations of non-physical abuse within the women's national camp.
+The Scottish FA has contacted Scotland captain Rachel Corsie to clarify allegations of non-physical abuse within the women's national set-up.

 For legal reasons, she has not gone into detail about the alleged abuse.